pacificclimate/on-demand-downscaling/README.md

 ## Installation

 The dependencies used for this repo are managed using the [poetry](https://python-poetry.org/) tool.
-You can review [this document](https://confluence.pcic.uvic.ca/pages/viewpage.action?pageId=83919386) to see how to install and use it.
-After installing it, you can set up the virtual environment and the dependencies by running
+You can review [the instructions](https://python-poetry.org/docs/#installing-with-the-official-installer) for how to install it.
+After doing so, you can set up the virtual environment and the dependencies by running

 ```bash
 $ poetry install